openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * different Credential instances of the same Credential Dataset (with different cryptographic material)
 * a combination of the points above

-It is important for Wallets to distinguish these options, as they may imply different behaviour for the user experience as described in TODO reference to terminology.
+Wallets need to differentiate between these options because they can lead to variations in User experience, as outlined in the TODO reference to terminology.

 ## Batch Credential Request {#batch-credential-request}

-A Client makes a Credential Request to the Credential Endpoint by sending the following parameters as a JSON object in the entity-body of an HTTP POST request using the `application/json` media type with the following parameters:
+A Client submits a Credential Request to the Credential Endpoint by sending a JSON object containing the following parameters in the entity-body of an HTTP POST request, using the `application/json` media type.

 * `credential_requests`: REQUIRED.
 Array that contains Batch Credential Request objects, each of these objects may refer to a different Credential Configuration or the same Credential Configuration with a different Credential Dataset.
   * `format`: REQUIRED if the `credential_identifiers` parameter was not returned from the Token Response.
 It MUST NOT be used otherwise.
 See (#credential-request).
   * `credential_identifier`: REQUIRED if `credential_identifiers` parameter was returned from the Token Response.
 It MUST NOT be used otherwise.
 See (#credential-request).
   * `proofs`: REQUIRED if the `proof_types_supported` parameter is non-empty and present in the `credential_configurations_supported` parameter of the Issuer metadata for the requested Credential.
-It contains an array of proof of possessions the cryptographic key material the issued Credential would be bound to.
-Each element within the array  contains an object of a proof as defined in (#proof-types).
-Each of these proofs requests an instance of a Credential with the same Credential Configuration and Credential Dataset but with different cryptographic binding.
+This parameter contains an array of proof of possessions of the cryptographic key material to which the issued Credential SHALL be bound to.
+Each element in the array is an object representing a proof, as specified in (#proof-types).
+Each proofs corresponds to a request for a Credential instance with the same Credential Configuration and Credential Dataset, but with a different cryptographic binding.
 * `credential_response_encryption`: OPTIONAL.
 See (#credential-request).

 Below is a non-normative example of a Batch Credential Request requesting: